Tree planting for severe flooding on a lowland farm

 Trees and flood risk – the Woodland Trust’s position

-Trees aid natural flood risk management - focusing on flow in Sussex
+Trees aid natural flood risk management in Sussex

 Keeping rivers cool: shade for climate change adaptation